open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Api/README.md

 activity?.SetTag("otel.status_description", "error status description");
 ```

-Values for the StatusCode tag have to be the strings "Unset", "Ok", or "Error",
+Values for the StatusCode tag must be one of the strings "Unset", "Ok", or "Error",
 which correspond respectively to the enums `Unset`, `Ok`, and `Error` from
 [`StatusCode`](./Trace/StatusCode.cs).